 The Committee has established a Reviewer Evaluation Committee (REC) that is responsible for reporting to the full Committee on the activities of the oversight program regarding peer reviewers.
-The subcommittee is made up of the Committee Vice Chair, and other committee members as deemed necessary.
+The subcommittee is made up of the Committee Vice Chair and other committee members as deemed necessary.
 REC members meet during the year to review the oversights conducted, reviewer resume verifications, consider reviewer performance and consult with staff on the status of reviews.
-Guidance from the AICPA Peer Review Program Oversight Handbook is followed.
+Guidance from the AICPA Peer Review Program Oversight Handbook and the Clarified Peer Review Standards is followed.